Expected shortfall

 Expected shortfall (ES) is a risk measure—a concept used in the field of financial risk measurement to evaluate the market risk or credit risk of a portfolio.
 The "expected shortfall at q% level" is the expected return on the portfolio in the worst $q\%$ of cases.
 ES is an alternative to value at risk that is more sensitive to the shape of the tail of the loss distribution.

-Expected shortfall is also called conditional value at risk (CVaR), average value at risk (AVaR), expected tail loss (ETL), and superquantile.
+Expected shortfall is also called conditional value at risk (CVaR), average value at risk (AVaR), tail value at risk (TVaR), conditional tail expectation (CTE), expected tail loss (ETL), and superquantile.
+These names are often used interchangeably, although several definitions exist in the literature.
+These definitions coincide in many cases, but may differ for certain types of loss distributions.